rsp-lab/RepoReviewer/README.md

 - Offers two distinct modes:
   - _One Prompt_: Ideal for analyzing architectural decisions, class relationships, and overall system design.
   - _Prompt Per Class_: Sends one class per prompt to the AI for review.
 Best suited for detailed, isolated analysis of individual classes.
-- Is organized into modular architecture with separate **backend** and **frontend** components.
+- Is organized into modular architecture with separate backend and frontend components.
-- Is fully supported by the backed and frontend tests.
+- Is fully supported by the backend and frontend tests.

 ## Technology stack: